-These Southern candied yams cooked in a flavorful spiced syrup that will provide a wonderful mouth experience and make you savor the flavors.
-It’s a twist on a classic holiday dish that will make you famous among guests and family.
+These Southern candied yams are cooked in a flavorful spiced syrup that will provide you with an amazing mouth experience and make your guests love it.

-“Candied” for me means full-blown dessert potatoes with a sweet silky syrup that didn’t separate making the sweetness damn near taboo.
-Most versions of candied yams I’ve experienced have been just sweet, but lacking in any complexity.
-I got a whole lot of sweet and a lot of nutmeg and maybe some cinnamon if it wasn’t overpowered by the nutmeg.
+"Candied" for me means full-blown dessert potatoes with a sweet silky syrup that didn't separate making the sweetness damn near food taboos level.
+Most versions of candied yams I've experienced have been just sweet, but lacking in any complexity.
+I got a whole lot of sweet and a lot of nutmeg and maybe some cinnamon if it wasn't overpowered by the nutmeg.

-When it came time to make my version, “complexity” of flavor was priority number 1.
+When it came time to make my version of this classic Southern side dish, “complexity” of flavor was priority number 1.
 I figured I’d use the Southern baked technique, but combine it with a Mexican style syrup common in the dessert dish “camote enmielado” to get the flavor complexity I was seeking.
 Camote enmielado consists of sweet potatoes boiled in a syrup infused with spices like cinnamon, star anise, and cloves.

 Candied Yams Ingredients